 Course assignments, quizzes and exams give you a chance to review and to be challenged by the material you have learned and help you evaluate how you are doing in the course.
-During the term there will be 7 weekly quizzes, one midterm exam, a variety of homework and lab assignments, and a comprehensive final exam.
-Timeliness should be an important component of all that you do, and this course will be no exception.
+During the term there will be 7 weekly quizzes, one midterm exam, several lab quizzes, a variety of homework and lab assignments, and a comprehensive final exam.
+Timeliness should be an important component of all that you do and this course will be no exception.
 No late work is accepted in this class!!!
 When you email an assignment to me, I will respond to your email indicating that I received the assignment & could open it.
 If I DO NOT respond to your email, it means that I DID NOT receive your assignment & it is your responsibility to send it again or find another means for turning in the assignment on time!!!

-Quizzes and midterms will consist primarily of multiple-choice.
+Quizzes and midterms will consist primarily of multiple-choice, but may include some fill-in the blank, short answer and essays for specific exams (like lab quizzes on anatomy).
 Some questions will test your memory of structures and functions while others will require an application of your knowledge to unique situations and problems.
-If you use miss the deadline for an exam those points will be earned during the final exam which will be appropriately pro-rated.
+If you miss the deadline for an exam those points will be earned during the final exam which will be appropriately pro-rated.
 Communication is the key to being successful in this course since we will not be meeting face-to-face.
 Keep in contact with me if you have questions or concerns about this course.